GAMSAT Scholarships Now Open! | Click Here to Apply & Secure an All Fees Paid Course worth $1649 + $500 Study Grant!

 1. You need to get feedback on your essays.
 It is vital that you get your friends, family, tutors, and anyone else to read these essays, and be modest and inviting of critique.
 It is of utmost importance to be criticised and then learn from your mistakes.
 GradReady has a GAMSAT ® essay marking service where you can get 10 essays marked by our expert tutors with personal feedback within 72 hours.

 2. You need to possess a great deal of self-critique.
-After every essay you write, you must read it out loud to yourself, and listen if it makes sense.
+After every essay you write, try to read it out loud to yourself, and listen if it makes sense.

 3. Don’t feel the need to write under time pressure from the word go.
 It’s more important that you develop and improve your essay writing skills before gradually applying realistic time pressure.